alexshtf/alexshtf.github.io/_posts/2026-02-01-Spectrum-Interpretation.md

 # As a (kind of) recurrent neural network

 Another way to characterize symmetric matrix eigenvalues is as a _sequence_ of optimization problems.
-One of the formulations of the celebrated Courant-Fischer theorem, named after Richard Courant and Ernst Sigismund Fischer.
+Here is one formulation of the celebrated Courant-Fischer theorem, named after Richard Courant and Ernst Sigismund Fischer.
 No, it's not the famous statistician Ronald Fisher :)

 We just saw that the smallest eigenvalue is just the minimum of a quadratic function over the unit sphere.
-The second eigenvalue is similar, but the vector has to be orthogonal to _one column_, since the matrix $$\boldsymbol C$$ the first player chooses has one column.
-The next eigenvalue should be orthogonal to _two columns_, and so on.
-But we can actually be more precise about what these columns are.
+The second eigenvalue is similar, but the vector has to be orthogonal to _one row_, since the matrix $$\boldsymbol C$$ the first player chooses has one row.
+The next eigenvalue should be orthogonal to _two rows_, and so on.
+But we can actually be more precise about what these constraints are.
 One of the possible formulations of the Courant-Fischer theorem is

-> Let $$\boldsymbol A$$ be a symmetric matrix with eigenvalues $$\lambda_1 \leq \lambda_2 \leq \cdots \leq \lambda_d$$ with corresponding eigenvectors $${\boldsymbol u}_1, \dots, \dots, {\boldsymbol u}_d$$.
+> Let $$\boldsymbol A$$ be a symmetric matrix with eigenvalues $$\lambda_1 \leq \lambda_2 \leq \cdots \leq \lambda_d$$ with corresponding eigenvectors $${\boldsymbol u}_1, \dots, {\boldsymbol u}_d$$.
 Then,
 >
 > $$
 > \lambda_k = \min_{\boldsymbol u} \left\{ {\boldsymbol u}^T {\boldsymbol A} {\boldsymbol u} : \| {\boldsymbol u} \|_2 = 1,\,\langle {\boldsymbol u}, {\boldsymbol u}_1 \rangle = 0, \dots, \langle {\boldsymbol u}, {\boldsymbol u}_{k-1} \rangle = 0 \right\}
 > $$

 In other words, the $$k$$-th smallest eigenvalue is the minimum of $${\boldsymbol u}^T {\boldsymbol A} {\boldsymbol u}$$ among all unit vectors orthogonal to eigenvectors corresponding to the previous eigenvalues.
-Thus, we can think of it as a recurrent process: computing each eigenvalue yields an eigenvector, and all eigenvectors up to $$k-1$$ are use to compute the $$k$$-th eigenvalue.
+Thus, we can think of it as a recurrent process: computing each eigenvalue yields an eigenvector, and all eigenvectors up to $$k-1$$ are used to compute the $$k$$-th eigenvalue.
 Visually, it looks like this:

 ![]({{"assets/pow_spec_recurrent.png" | absolute_url}})